Manali - Shinkun La - Zanskar Tour 6 Days & 5 Nights Zansakr Tour

 Zanskar Tour Zanskar Valley Cultural & Himalayan tour

 To visit Zanskar from Manali via Manali - Leh road and further from Leh - Kargil - Padum almost more than 600 km.
-Manali - Leh highway crosses from four high mountain passes and remains closed for seven months in winter.
+Manali - Leh highway crosses four high mountain passes and remains closed for seven months in winter.

 Now there is a new road opened that connects Manali - Padum via Shinkun La also known as Shingo La.
-After the Atal Rohtang tunnel, the Border road organization will construct a Shinkun La tunnel to make the Manali - Padum - Leh all-weather road.
+After the Atal Rohtang tunnel, the Border Road organization will construct a Shinkun La tunnel to make the Manali - Padum - Leh all-weather road.

 Shinkun La is the border between Ladakh and Himachal Pradesh.

 Chikka and Rarik are the last villages in Lahaul before Shinkun la and Kurgiakh is the first village in Lungnak River valley of Zanskar.
 We cross Shinkun La (5,090 m) to get into Zanskar.
-Lakhong is a high pasture land where villager from Kurgiakh, Thangso village keep their domestic animals Yak, dzo, sheep, goat, horses for summer grazing.
+Lakhong is a high pasture land where villager from Kurgiakh, Thangso village keep their domestic animals Yak, dzo, sheep, goats, and horses for summer grazing.
 This is the upper slopes of Zanskar where meadows are covered with edelweiss and at the foot of Gumborunjom peak 5580 m, a Blue poppy can be found.
 Next a series of beautiful villages along the route to Purney, which is located at the confluence of Kurgiakh chu and Tsarap River.
 Purney to Phugtal road is still under construction and 2:30 hrs of a walk to one of the most spectacular sights of Zanskar - The Phugtal gompa.
 Which is built under a huge cave.
 Continuing from Purney to Anmo village to Raru and finally to Karsha bypassing Mune, Bardan & Padum.
-Next couple of days to visit the sights in the heart of Zanskar before entering in Ladakh at Lingshed.
+Next couple of days visit the sights in the heart of Zanskar before entering in Ladakh at Lingshed.
 And crossing two passes namely Sengge La and Sirsir La to join the Srinagar - Leh road at Lamayuru.
 Exploring the Lamayuru and finally visiting Alchi and Likir, we drive to Leh.
 Where our trip ends.

 ZANSKAR TOUR ITINERARY